 Hitler was an aesthete.
 He would have found much to approve in papal encomia to artists as “custodians of beauty” (Benedict) or “ingenious creators of beauty” (John Paul II).

 An ardent patron of the arts, Hitler drew around him men with an aesthetic bent.
 Continue Reading

 Blood is either absent or decorously minimized in those images of Jesus’ Passion with which we are best familiar.
 The death of Jesus is only part of the Christ story; the momentous, history-shattering disclosure comes later.
 Accordingly, traditional Passion imagery inclines toward a reflective distance from the physical realities of a Roman scourging and crucifixion.

 In the earliest crucifixes, the corpus is dressed in an ecclesiastical tunic and its outstretched arms do not bend with the weight of the body.
+Straight and firm as they are, the outstretched arms suggests either a welcoming embrace or triumphal acclaim—the exuberant gesture of a victory lap.
 Continue Reading